0bvim/octobot/README.md

 <pre>
-follow [username] — Follow all followers of the specified user. unfollow — Unfollow users who don’t follow you back. followers — Show your follower count.
+follow [username] — Follow all followers of the specified user. followers — Show your follower count. unfollow — Unfollow all users.
 </pre>

 <br>